LeoGanz/OMM-Memegenerator/client/README.md

 In this editor you can create your memes.
 You can place text boxes anywhere, set the font sizes and colors.
 If you are finished click either on "save draft" or on "upload".
 Save draft lets you edit the meme later, but it is not seen at the overview page.
 If you click on "upload" the meme can be seen on the overview page, but you can not edit it anymore.
+Here you can also upload templates via an url or from your file system.
+If you are a good painter that is also possible.

 //TODO: erweitern, wenn fertig und getestet